 Cruise past hilltop castles along the Rhine, stopping in Koblenz to visit Marksburg Castle, the only Rhine fortress never destroyed.
 After your tour, continue cruising this stunning stretch of the Rhine, a UNESCO World Heritage Site.
 Be sure to keep an eye out for the Lorelei Rock, which marks the river’s narrowest point and is named after the legendary Rhine maiden who lured sailors to their demise.
 Lunch and dinner are served on board your ship.

 The morning is spent sailing along the beautiful Main River as it winds its way through the Spessart region, home of the actual Snow White.
 During our sail, be sure to take advantage of the opportunity to learn about the region’s glassblowing traditions during a live demonstration.
-After lunch, we stop in Miltenberg, known for its half-timbered houses and Germany’s oldest inn.
-Join our walking tour that concludes with free time for you to explore.
-Alternately, depart the ship prior to our morning sail for an all-day optional excursion that offers a rare glimpse into noble life, enjoying Privileged Access visits to two very different castles: Schloss Mespelbrunn and Schloss Löwenstein.
-We sail through the night.
+After lunch, you stop in Miltenberg, known for its half-timbered houses and Germany’s oldest inn.
+Join a walking tour that concludes with free time for you to explore.
+Alternately, depart the ship prior to the morning sail for an all-day optional excursion that offers a rare glimpse into noble life, enjoying Privileged Access visits to two very different castles: Schloss Mespelbrunn and Schloss Löwenstein.
+You sail through the night.

 After breakfast, tour Würzburg’s Bishops’ Residenz, one of Germany’s largest and most ornate baroque palaces and a UNESCO World Heritage Site.
 Or, instead, join an optional full-day journey along Germany’s picturesque “Romantic Road” to Rothenburg, with its turreted city wall and impressive Gothic and baroque architecture.
 Upon returning to Würzburg, enjoy a tour of the Bishops’ Residenz before rejoining your ship for dinner.

-Sail through the morning; after lunch we visit Bamberg, with its medieval city center, a UNESCO World Heritage Site.
+Sail through the morning; after lunch you visit Bamberg, with its medieval city centre, a UNESCO World Heritage Site.
 Your walking tour includes a visit to the magnificent 11th-century cathedral, reworked in late Romanesque style in the 13th century, and the picturesque city hall built on a tiny island in the middle of a river.
-Take some free time to enjoy Bamberg and perhaps try some of the town’s distinctive smoke-flavored beer before returning on board.
+Take some free time to enjoy Bamberg and perhaps try some of the town’s distinctive smoke-flavoured beer before returning on board.

 Arrive this morning in Passau, at the confluence of the Inn, Ilz and Danube Rivers.
 Your guided walk along the town’s narrow streets takes you through Old Town and past traditional patrician houses.
-Admire the New Bishop’s Residence and visit the impressive baroque St. Stephen’s Cathedral with its ornate interior.
-Inside, you are treated to a special concert played on the 17,000-pipe organ, considered Europe’s largest church organ.† Enjoy lunch on board your ship, and return to the city for further exploration on your own before departing.
+Admire the New Bishop’s Residence and see the impressive baroque St. Stephen’s Cathedral; its ornate interior is home to the Europe’s largest church organ.
+Enjoy lunch on board your ship, and return to the city for further exploration on your own.
 Alternately, set out this morning with your guide to enjoy a full-day optional tour of picturesque Salzburg, the birthplace of Mozart and setting of The Sound of Music.
-We cruise through the night.
+You depart just before dinner and cruise through the night.